 University of Southampton: A solid but not top 15 UK department, with a particular strength in Schopenhauer

 and Nietzsche--most notably Christopher Janaway, but others in philosophy or cognate units include David Owen, Aaron Ridley, and Tracy Strong.
-Note that Strong is 75.
+Note that Strong is in his mid-70s.

 For a student looking to do a

 terminal M.A. first, s/he might consider any of the UK departments